hmrc/income-tax-mtd-changelog/README.md

 #### individual-losses-api

-* API version `v3.0` has been retired in Production and Sandbox.
+* API version `v3.0` has been retired in Sandbox and Production.
 Please update to use the newest available version of the API `v4.0`.

 * The below API versions have been deprecated in Sandbox and Production and will no longer accept new subscriptions.
 Existing subscriptions will continue to work.
   * `individual-calculations-api v4.0`